pryv/service-config-leader/README.md

-# Service-configuration
+# Service-config-leader

-A service for centralization of Pryv.io configuration and distribution among all Pryv.io components.
+Service enabling centralized configuration of all Pryv.io components; paired with [service-config-follower](https://github.com/pryv/service-config-follower).

 Exposes HTTP REST API to retrieve and update platform configuration.
 Exposes also HTTP REST API to manage users having access to the platform configuration API.

 Prerequisites: Node v8+, Yarn v1+

 ## How to?